-The big boys and girls on Wall Street are dipping their toes into Bitcoin, and they're looking at creating a big-player Bitcoin stock market.
-It’s an interesting development for a rebel technology that prides itself on no central control.
+The folks on Wall Street are dipping their toes into Bitcoin, and they're looking at creating a big-player Bitcoin stock market.
+It’s an interesting development for a rebel technology that prides itself on having no central control.

-Goldman Sachs announced in May 2018 that it was opening a Bitcoin trading desk, but in early August 2018 concurrent with the dramatic decline of Bitcoin prices, they also announced that they aren’t “sold” on the virtual currency.
-That’s some mixed signals and it’s hard to say where exactly they stand at this point.
+Goldman Sachs announced in May 2018 that it was opening a Bitcoin trading desk, but in early August 2018, concurrent with the dramatic decline of Bitcoin prices, it also announced that it waasn't “sold” on the virtual currency.

-However, this type of back-and-forth with established players isn’t terribly unusual for new technologies.
-After all, Goldman Sachs was founded in 1869, and Bitcoin has only been around for a decade.
-It’s normal for the big Wall Street players to be skeptical until the value of the investment is proven.
+Whether the ETF from Fidelity will take off remains to be seen.
+This type of back-and-forth with established players isn’t unusual for new technologies.
+After all, Goldman Sachs was founded in 1869, and Fidelity in 1946—Bitcoin has only been around for a little more than a decade.
+It’s normal for the big Wall Street players to be skeptical until the value of an investment is proven.

-Even with the back and forth, there are major Wall Street players starting to sniff around the edges of Bitcoin, so it’s important to understand how that sniffing might affect you––the investor.
-Wall Street's interest has potential to affect investors, Bitcoin regulations, and ICOs (Initial Coin Offerings).
-Here’s how that may work.
+Even with the back and forth, there are major Wall Street players continuing to sniff around the edges of Bitcoin, so it’s important to understand how that might affect you as an investor.
+Wall Street's interest has the potential to affect investors, Bitcoin regulations, and ICOs (Initial Coin Offerings).

 For now, it looks like very little will change with investing in Bitcoin and other cryptocurrencies through the Bitcoin stock exchange or through having a digital wallet.

 You’ll still need a cryptocurrency wallet like Bitstamp, Bitfinex, or Coinbase.
-Then you’ll need to attach a bank account to that wallet––they all used double authentication because that helps protect your security.
+Then, you’ll need to attach a bank account to that wallet.
+They all use double authentication, because that helps protect your security.